DK-Hostmaster/preactivation-service-specification/README.md

 The following diagram depicts the integration towards the service.

+[request flow diagram][preact-request-flow-diagram]

 The call-backs to the registrar are handled by the:

 * registrar.on_accept - called when DK Hostmaster terms and conditions are accepted
 * registrar.on_reject - called if the DK Hostmaster terms and conditions are not accepted
 * registrar.on_edit - if the user are not agreeing with the presented data and wants to edit data
 * registration.on_error - called in case of an non-critical exception where the error can be handled on the registrar side.

 Critical exceptions are presented locally.
 Examples of critical issues are:

   * Service issues
   * Possible security violations

 The user is presented with the following page on the redirect:

+[preactivation service screendump][preact-screendump]

 The edit icon and links will direct back to the registrar for a page where the user can edit the presented data.
 The ‘I accept’ and ‘I decline’ also direct back to the registrar indicating the action taken by the end-user.
 When the page is initially called and if the request contains invalid data, under the conditions that they can be validated, will redirect to an error page with the registrar indicating the field not validating.